Art-related career alternatives are often the best choice for a multitude of reasons.

 I shamelessly tell you my ideas are worth following.
 Here is my best advice in a nutshell.

-Gratitude and respect are their own rewards.
+Gratitude and respect are their rewards.

 Xanadu Gallery artists are all full-timers.

-Balancing your day job and your art career or art-related job.
+You are balancing your day job and your art career or art-related job.

 Art-Related Career Alternatives to a Full-time Art Career